A quantum ergodic theorem for mapping class groups action on character variety: The quantum ergodic theorem

-where $B(\tau, \epsilon)$ denotes the ball of center $\tau$ and radius $\epsilon$. \end{lemma} \begin{remark} In this lemma, instead of having a general convex compact as in Proposition $\ref{prop_geom}$, we choose the convex hull of the points $\tau_i$ and $\tau$.
-The reason for it, is that in order to provide the linear map $L$ appearing in the following proof, we need the extremal point $\tau$ to be \textit{exposed}.
-The point $\tau^{classical}$ of Figure $\ref{fig_ergodicity}$ is an example of a not exposed extremal point. \end{remark} \begin{proof}[Proof of $\ref{lemma_geom}$] {} First, it is a general fact (see e.g. \cite{Brezis}) that in any locally compact space $E$, we can find a continuous linear form $L\in E'$ separating finite sets of points, that is such that there exists $c\in \mathbb{R}$ such that:
+\begin{remark} In this lemma, instead of having a general convex compact as in Proposition $\ref{prop_geom}$, we choose the convex hull of the points $\tau_i$ and $\tau$.
+The reason for this choice is that in order to provide the linear map $L$ appearing in the following proof, we need the extremal point $\tau$ to be \textit{exposed}.
+The point $\tau^{cl}$ of Figure \ref{fig_ergodicity} is an example of a not exposed extremal point. \end{remark}